wp-plugins/mailpress/readme.txt

 == Description ==

-**in 5.0.1, mp-content/advanced/newsletters : xml format has changed**
+**since 5.0.1, mp-content/advanced/newsletters : xml format has changed**

 1. Style your html and plain text mails with dedicated themes and templates.
 1. Double opt-in subscription.